satyagraha/searcher/README.md

 - In the _Create Shortcut_ wizard dialog, click _Browse_ and navigate to and select the `searcher.pyw` file
 - Proceed through the rest of the wizard in the usual way Now, on any folder shown in Windows Explorer you can activate the context menu, select _Send To_ for the new entry to start the searcher program with that folder as the pre-selected search directory.
+This facility does not generally require Administrator privileges.

 The above assumes a default Windows Python installation which has associated the `.pyw` file extension with the main Python interpreter executable;
 otherwise just specify the path to the interpreter followed by the path to the searcher source code.